Section 1. Introduction

 - Procedural changes will not be made to this order until the operational system software has been adapted to accomplish the revised procedures.

-- Prior approval by the following appropriate military headquarters is required for subsequent interface with the Federal Aviation Administration (FAA) if military operations or facilities are involved.
+- Prior approval by the appropriate military headquarters is required for subsequent interface with the FAA if military operations or facilities are involved.
 (See TBL 1-1-2.)

 Branch |